Anti-Inflammatory Diet Plan →

 Dairy-Free and Gluten-Free Meal Plan

-You see, when someone feels the need to try out a gluten free diet, whether it be because of a sensitivity or autoimmune disease protocol, there is usually another “culprit” to go along with it.
+When someone feels the need to try out a gluten-free diet, whether it be because of a sensitivity or autoimmune disease protocol, there is usually another “culprit” to go along with it.
 What do I mean by this?
 I mean if you are unable to digest or tolerate gluten, then you might also be sensitive to dairy, soy, nuts, eggs, or yeast.
 These are some of the common food allergies and intolerances we have around today.

 Food sensitivities or intolerances involve a different set of immune system antibodies, called IgG antibodies.
 Symptoms are less intense and typically do not appear immediately, but rather within 12–48 hours, after eating.